winged/chirp/doc/RULES.rst

      statement is important for simpleness and robustness and the second statement makes flow-control possible.

-   - Since we the error condition sent to the user is a timeout on the ack.
+   - Since the error condition sent to the user is a timeout on the ack.
 We can react on all other errors accordingly, but do not have to report back to the user.
 Which saves extremely complex callback structures.
 Yey!